 In a medium to large pan add the butter, oil, bay leaf and rosemary, cook on medium low until the butter is melted.
 Dredge the beef in flour then add it to the pan.

-Pour 1/2 cup of milk over the meat and heat until very hot, add the remaining milk, then cover and cook on medium/low for approximately one hour.
+Pour milk over the meat and heat until very hot, add the remaining milk, then cover and cook on medium/low.